KyleM157/jettywatch/pages/about.markdown

 As a local New Jersey surfer, I was pretty unhappy with the available written forecasts I could find.
 Surfline tends to struggle with swells other than those from the southeast.
 Other, local forecast providers update their forecasts too infrequently to get up-to-date information, making it difficult to plan the best time to get to the beach.
 As someone trying to work surfing into my day to day that includes work and family responsibilities, I found myself spending a fair amount of time crafting my own forecasts.

 Currently, I make a 5 day forecast and only update when a swell event is on the horizon.
 Once a swell event is recognized, which I say is anything that produces a wave waist high or greater, I update every day until it has passed.
-Each forecast has offshore wave height (what the buoy is likely to see), wave period, an estimated wave height (what you'll see), and wind conditions.
+Each forecast has wave height, wave period, and wind conditions.
 Wind conditions have been difficult to forecast in the past year, but I try to update the forecast as late as possible so that the most up-to-date information is available to me (and you).
 I also suggest board type(s) based on the forecast.

 Check the forecast page out [here](pages/01_Forecast)